Proto-Zionism

-Proto-Zionism (or Forerunner of Zionism; מְבַשְרֵי הציונות, pronounced: Mevasrei ha-Tzionut) is a term attributed to the ideas of a group of men deeply affected by the idea of modern nationalism spread in Europe in the 19th century as they sought to establish a Jewish homeland in the Land of Israel.
-The central activity of these men was between the years 1860 to 1874, before the Zionist movement established practical (1881) and political Zionism (1896).
-It is for this reason that they are called precursors of Zionism, or proto-Zionists.
+Proto-Zionism (or Forerunner of Zionism; מְבַשְרֵי הציונות, pronounced: Mevasrei ha-Tzionut) is a concept in historiography describing Jewish thinkers active during the second half of the 19th century who were deeply affected by the idea of modern nationalism spreading in Europe at that time.
+They sought to establish a Jewish homeland in the Land of Israel.
+The central activity of these men took place between the years 1860 and 1874, before the establishment of practical Zionism (1881) and political Zionism (1896).
+It is for this reason that they are called precursors of Zionism or proto-Zionists.

 While the 17th century raised the overall idea, among Jews and non-Jews, of "restoring the Jews to Israel naturally by settlement and political action," the ultimate goal was not yet clearly defined.
 These ideas did not unite people to action and relied on the national project and the State (the Jewish nation).
-Therefore, the figures behind these ideas are not considered as Heralds of Zionism.

-This group of men considered as proto-Zionists includes Rabbi Judah Bibas (1789-1852), Rabbi Judah ben Solomon Hai Alkalai (1798–1878), Rabbi Zvi Hirsch Kalischer (1795–1874), and philosopher Moses Hess (1812–1875).
+This group of men considered to be proto-Zionists includes Yehuda Bibas (1789–1852), Judah Alkalai (1798–1878), Zvi Hirsch Kalischer (1795–1874), philosopher Moses Hess (1812–1875) and Moses Montefiore (1784–1885).

 Background

 Muhammad Ali seized power of Ottoman Egypt in 1805 following a civil war between the reigning Mamluks and Ottomans.
 Muhammad Ali dreamed of a new Egypt rising from the ashes of Ottoman decline: "I am well aware that the (Ottoman) Empire is heading by the day toward destruction...
 On its ruins I will build a vast kingdom... up to the Euphrates and the Tigris".
 He envisioned the Levant as the bread basket of Egypt, supplying Egypt with agricultural production and conscripts for their wars against the Ottomans.
-Most of the Muslim Arab peasantry in Palestine turned against Ibrahim pasha as his constant demands for conscript soldiers came to be seen as a death sentence leading to the 1834 Peasants' revolt in Palestine.
-This was the backdrop against which proto-Zionism developed as more Jews started immigrating to the region under Ibrahim pasha's rule.
-After the Ottomans regained control of the Levant in the Oriental Crisis of 1840 the legal structures of land ownership underwent significant reform in the Tanzimat era beginning with the Land Code of 1858.
+Most of the Muslim Arab peasantry in Palestine turned against Ibrahim Pasha, Ali's eldest son and successor, as his constant demands for conscript soldiers came to be seen as a death sentence leading to the 1834 Peasants' revolt in Palestine.
+This was the backdrop against which proto-Zionism developed as more Jews started immigrating to the region under Ibrahim Pasha's rule.
+After the Ottomans regained control of the Levant in the Oriental Crisis of 1840, the legal structures of land ownership underwent significant reform as part of the Tanzimat era, beginning with the Land Code of 1858.
 Once based on cultivation, land ownership was now based on title and register, paving the way for later land purchases by Zionists.